 Traditional job scheduling is more commonly associated with batch-driven processing or New Day schedules, where tasks are scheduled to run at a particular time, often overnight, or paused while old job activity is cleaned up or purged.

 Many legacy scheduler tools are tied to these outdated time- or batch-driven new day automation schedules that are not fit for purpose for the needs of an agile and highly responsive, always-on digital business today.

-A scheduling tool that bases planning on a daily model simply cannot adapt to the current dynamic environment that changes by the minute.
+A scheduling tool that bases IT automation planning on a daily model simply cannot adapt to the current dynamic environment that changes by the minute.
 The ongoing lag these task scheduler tools bring means times and dates for planned automated processes can slip.

 Operations teams often must introduce manual workarounds to avoid scheduled pauses to processes and to support business logic unique to their organization.
 The additional jobs to work around these limitations also cost money, due to additional licensing fees.

-That’s why modern job scheduling and workload automation software use event-driven processing to orchestrate the integration of real-time business activities with background IT processing.
+That’s why modern job scheduling and workload automation software use event-driven processing to orchestrate and streamline the integration of real-time business activities with background IT processing.
 This makes workload management according to business rules and requirements simple and intuitive.

 “EMA RADAR for Workload Automation (WLA): Q4 2017”

 Workload Automation Adoption